SmithBradleyC/jsPsych_Online_Experiments/README.md

 I wrote this (April 2020) as a PhD student in Psychology at the University of Manitoba working in [The Cognitive Science Laboratory](https://umcognitivesciencelaboratory.weebly.com/).

-At that time, I programmed an experiment for the class "Open and Collaborative Science" taught by [Dr. Melanie Soderstrom](https://home.cc.umanitoba.ca/~soderstr/)([GitHub](https://github.com/melsod)).
-That experiment can be found on the [Open Science Framework](https://osf.io/2a6b4/)([GitHub Repo](https://github.com/melsod/OCSWinter2020)).
+At that time, I programmed an experiment for the class "Open and Collaborative Science" taught by [Dr. Melanie Soderstrom](https://home.cc.umanitoba.ca/~soderstr/) ([GitHub](https://github.com/melsod)).
+That experiment can be found on the [Open Science Framework](https://osf.io/2a6b4/) ([GitHub Repo](https://github.com/melsod/OCSWinter2020)).
 That project's GitHub repository includes a step-by-step guide for reproducing the experiment that will look a lot like the one included here.
 That's because I wrote that one and then adapted it here to be a somewhat more generalizable.

 ## The Goal

 The goal of this repository is to document the method I used (and plan to continue using for the forseeable future) to run online experiments.
 I hope to offer this explanation at a level so that even a novice GitHub user and/or novice programmer could run their own experiment (unfortunately I must leave creating the actual experiment for another tutorial).
 It is also a way to promote open science because this method facilitates open and collaborative science practices (using GitHub pages requires that the repository is made public).

-I'm indebted to the creators of the [jsPysch Library](https://www.jspsych.org/) and countless others have posted thier experiments using the library online.
-In particular I used code from [The Experiment Factory](https://www.expfactory.org/)([GitHub Pages](https://expfactory.github.io/)), and [Matt Crump](https://crumplab.github.io/)'s [jspsychrexamples](https://github.com/CrumpLab/jspsychrexamples) to help me learn how to structure and run my own jsPsych experiments.
+I'm indebted to the creators of the [jsPysch Library](https://www.jspsych.org/) and countless others have posted thier experiments using the jsPsych library online.
+In particular, I used code from [The Experiment Factory](https://www.expfactory.org/) ([GitHub Pages](https://expfactory.github.io/)), and [Matt Crump](https://crumplab.github.io/)'s [jspsychrexamples](https://github.com/CrumpLab/jspsychrexamples) to help me learn how to structure and run my own jsPsych experiments.
 Thanks are also due to [Danielle Navarro](https://djnavarro.net/)'s [xprmntr package](https://github.com/djnavarro/xprmntr) and [Matt Crump](https://crumplab.github.io/)'s [vertical package](https://github.com/CrumpLab/vertical).
-Although I didn't end up using either of these packages, they greatly informed the method I describe here (in fact, the instructions for using Google's Firebase is almost directly lifted from [Crump's FirebaeDemo](https://crumplab.github.io/jspsychrexamples/FirebaseDemo/Instructions_FirebaseDemo.html))
+Although I didn't end up using either of these packages, they greatly informed the method I describe here (in fact, the instructions for using Google's Firebase is almost directly lifted from [Crump's FirebaseDemo](https://crumplab.github.io/jspsychrexamples/FirebaseDemo/Instructions_FirebaseDemo.html))

 # Getting Started